 The picturesque nature of the North-West region has turned it into the most important recreational region and tourism in Azerbaijan.
-There are many recreation and tourism zones in this region.
 An international tourist route to Georgia passes through this territory (Baku-Shemakha-Sheki-Belokan-Zakatala-Tbilisi).

 It is the beautiful part of Azerbaijan with a rich and ancient history.
-Sometime in the past this city (Kabbalah) was the capital of Caucasian Albania for 600 years.
+Back in the days, this city (Kabbalah) was the capital of Caucasian Albania (ancient state that used to exist on the territory of modern Azerbaijan) for 600 years.
 Up to this present time there are the ruins of the ancient city and the main gate of Caucasian Albania.
 There is a great number of historical and cultural monuments of different eras in this region.

 Several 5 star hotels of the first Azerbaijan hotel complex Gafgaz, small family hotels, and several tourist camps are functioning in Gabala.